japer-technology/forgejo-society/CONTRIBUTING.md

-# Contributing to Forgejo Society
+# Contributing to the Forgejo Society

 Thank you for taking the time to contribute.
 Forgejo Society is a documentation-first project with one runnable subtree under